superdurable/iwf/docs/WorkflowState.md

 }
 ```
 #### Python
+For Python, the `wait_until` has a default implementation so you just not implement it, and SDK will skip it to invoke `execute` directly.

-For Python, a full state is like:
+A full state is like:
 ```python
 class TimerOrInternalChannelState(WorkflowState[None]):
     def wait_until(self, ctx: WorkflowContext, input: T, persistence: Persistence, communication: Communication,